aloeliger/CMS_OpenData_Exercises/README.md

 ### Note:

+The data files for this exercise will take up about 5 Gb.
+The environment will take approximately 3 Gb.

 All exercises here are done with 2016 CMS open data.
 [See the CERN open data portal for more information](https://opendata.cern.ch/)

 In particular, I use: